Misakuja/PJAIT_Assembly/README.md

 # PJAIT, Semester 3, Assembly
-16bit emulated DOS (x86 Assembly) code written for PJAIT.
+x86 Assembly notes and code written in 16bit emulated DOS for PJAIT.